 Faith & Hope Records is a British based independent record label who are one of the few UK independents to have entered in to major licensing deals and a joint venture with most major music companies including Universal, EMI, BMG and Sony.
 When David and his co-founder Neil Claxton established Faith & Hope Records in 1997, they could have never imagined that one day they would go on to have: A String of Chart Hits, Key Tracks (and a Number 1) – Music on Major Hollywood Films – Music on TV Programmes Globally – Music on the Adverts of World Leading Brands – Released Tracks Featuring World-class Artistes and have been written about in a National Newspaper Feature.

-1998 to Present: Hotwires Sound Installation [CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1998 to Present: Hotwires Sound Installation [Division of Promenade Music Limited]

 David came to own Hotwires through an acquisition deal with its founder Richard Eason in June 1998.
 Hotwires was originally founded in August 1989, and within ten years had developed to be a market leader in the pro-audio industry.
 Today, Hotwires offers the supply and installation of public address equipment to customers in the South Lakes and North Lancashire who operate bars, clubs, hotels, restaurants, theatres, schools, colleges, universities, churches, crematoriums, retail, visitor attractions, offices and boardrooms.

-1999 to Present: Musicom [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1999 to Present: Musicom [Division of Promenade Music Limited]

 Musicom is the import arm for David’s IP/Trademarks/Brands; and also looks after Promenade Music’s imports of Content Organs (Holland), RainSong Guitars (USA), Marleaux Basses (Germany), Northwood Guitars (Canada), GFI Pedal Steel Guitars (USA), Krivo Pickups (USA), K. Yairi Guitars (Japan), Klos Guitars (USA), ToneWoodAmp (USA), Ohana Ukuleles (China), Deering Banjos (USA), Eich Bass Amps (Germany), Mullen Pedal Steel Guitars (USA), Maestro Guitars (Singapore), Kandu Cajons (Israel), Goodrich Volume Pedals (USA), Chuka Chuks (Australia), Pickaso Guitar Bows (Israel), Drop-Strap (USA).

-1999 to Present: Four 0 Four Media & Marketing Recordings [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+1999 to Present: Four 0 Four Media & Marketing Recordings [Division of Promenade Music Limited]